OS-Sketch/www.os-sketch.com/docs/operating-systems/learning-community.md

 - To see the local build copy the link and paste it into your browser.

 - In order to leave the local build hit `control + c`.

+- You must run it local to see preview changes before making a lot of pull requests

 - Add all of the Integration team to every pull request.
 Make sure that only 2 reviewers are **required** to merge the pull request.